quiltdata/quilt/docs/Technical Reference.md

 1. Save the app (be sure to save it for the Organization)
 1. Go to Applications > Applications > *Your new app* > SSO
     1. Click SSO.
 Copy the *Client ID* and *Issuer URL V2* to a safe place.
-    1. Click Users.
-Add the users who should have access to Quilt.
+1. Add *Your new app* to the users who need to access Quilt

-In the Quilt template (AWS Console > CloudFormation > *Quilt stack* > Update > Use current template > Next > Specify stack details), you can set the following parameters:
+Now you can connect Quilt to OneLogin.
+In the Quilt template (AWS Console > CloudFormation > *Quilt stack* > Update > Use current template > Next > Specify stack details), set the following parameters:

 * OneLoginAuth: Enabled
 * OneLoginClientId: *Client ID*